 Design Insights

-The project was a complete kitchen renovation in a 1960s-era home in Hillsborough, California.
-The homeowners -- a couple who entertain frequently and cook seriously -- wanted a kitchen that honored the home's mid-century architectural roots while incorporating modern functionality.
-The existing kitchen was dated, poorly lit, and chopped into three small rooms.
-The goal was to create one cohesive space that felt both timeless and contemporary.
+Picture a complete kitchen renovation in a 1960s-era home in a community like Hillsborough, California.
+Homeowners who entertain frequently and cook seriously might want a kitchen that honors the home's mid-century architectural roots while incorporating modern functionality.
+The existing kitchen is dated, poorly lit, and chopped into three small rooms.
+The goal is to create one cohesive space that feels both timeless and contemporary.

-What made this project award-worthy was not any single dramatic gesture.
-It was the accumulation of hundreds of small, deliberate choices that added up to something extraordinary.
-Here is a behind-the-scenes look at how it came together.
+What makes a project of this kind stand out is rarely any single dramatic gesture.
+It is the accumulation of hundreds of small, deliberate choices that add up to something extraordinary.
+Here is how a project like this can come together.

 The Design Vision

-Our initial consultation revealed that the homeowners wanted warmth without heaviness, modern lines without sterility, and professional-grade function without an industrial feel.
-These seemingly contradictory goals became our creative brief.
-We developed a palette centered on fumed white oak -- a species that darkens naturally through an ammonia fuming process, creating rich amber tones with extraordinary depth that no stain can replicate.
+A brief like this typically asks for warmth without heaviness, modern lines without sterility, and professional-grade function without an industrial feel.
+These seemingly contradictory goals make for a rich creative challenge.
+For a project of this kind we would develop a palette centered on fumed white oak -- a species that darkens naturally through an ammonia fuming process, creating rich amber tones with extraordinary depth that no stain can replicate.

 The layout removed the wall between the kitchen and a small breakfast room, creating a single 480-square-foot space anchored by a 12-foot island.
 We preserved the wall to the formal dining room, adding a wide cased opening with integrated display shelving that allows visual connection without full exposure.
 The ceiling was opened to reveal the original post-and-beam structure, which we restored with a warm oil finish that complements the cabinetry below.